unexpectedjs/unexpected/documentation/api/addAssertion.md

 We can control the output of the nested expects by changing the `this.errorMode` property.

+The _bubble_ error mode will hoist the next level error message to this level.

 If we change the error mode to _bubble_, we get the following output:

 ```js